OpenThaiGPT/openthaigpt-pretraining/src/model/scripts/llama_thai_tokenizer/README.md

 argument

-- llama_path: path to LLaMA tokenizer
+- llama_path: path to LLaMA tokenizer huggingface or local
-- thai_sp_path: path to Thai BPE tokenizer
+- thai_sp_path: path to Thai BPE tokenizer on local
-- output_path: path to save
+- output_path: path to save tokenizer

 ## To test merged tokenizer